 - What is the lifetime value of that new customer worth

-If you are in a position of wanting to optimize an existing AdWords campaign with a rich history, including accurate and meaningful conversion tracking data, this also becomes a question of managing probabilities.
+If you are in a position of wanting to optimize an existing Google Ads campaign with a rich history, including accurate and meaningful conversion tracking data, this also becomes a question of managing probabilities.
 However, we now have some additional elements that come into play besides the user’s search query.
 We have Dimensions and Segments such as:

 - Search vs Display networks